-When you are looking for work in New Zealand, your employer will ask you whether you have a visa that allows you to take up employment.
+When you are looking for a job in New Zealand you will be asked whether you have a visa that allows you to take up employment in New Zealand.

 A typical migrant inquiry:

 "Hi Katrin, My husband Paul and I have been exploring the possibility of emigrating to New Zealand.
 We have already been advised that we would require job offers in order to secure visas.
 The biggest challenge we are encountering is in applying for vacancies in New Zealand.
 Do you offer assistance in this regard?"

 'Dear A. Thank you for your recent application for work in New Zealand.
 Whilst the New Zealand market is currently seeking skilled candidates, most employers prefer to interview candidates face to face rather than conduct phone or video conference interviews.
 It is also preferred that you already are eligible to work in New Zealandand be available within 4 weeks.
 Please get back in contact with us once you have obtained either residency or a work permit and we would be only too happy to assist.
 Good luck with your job search.
 Regards, RG '

 Many employers have reservations about going through the relatively lengthy, complicated and bureaucratic visa application process in support of a migrant candidate.
 This might make it difficult for you to convince a potential employer that you are still the best candidate for the role.

 How our service fusion can help you overcome the Catch22 dilemma:

 Our Job Search Team will work with you on finding a job that suits your professional skills while our Licensed Immigration Advisers will ensure that your future job will meet immigration requirements.

 We will liaise with your potential employer for you, explaining the process, providing support and making the process as smooth as possible for both you and your employer.